 Normally in women of reproductive age, Lactobacillus sp is the predominant constituent of normal vaginal flora.
 Colonization by these bacteria keeps vaginal pH in the normal range (3.8 to 4.2), thereby preventing overgrowth of pathogenic bacteria.
 Also, high estrogen levels maintain vaginal thickness, bolstering local defenses.

 Factors that predispose to overgrowth of bacterial vaginal pathogens may include the following:

 Vaginitis may result from foreign bodies (eg, forgotten tampons).
 Inflammatory vaginitis, which is noninfectious, is uncommon.

-Usually, a marked decrease in estrogen causes vaginal thinning, increasing vulnerability to infection and inflammation.
+In postmenopausal women, a marked decrease in estrogen usually causes vaginal thinning, increasing vulnerability to infection and inflammation.
 Some treatments (eg, oophorectomy, pelvic radiation, certain chemotherapy drugs) also result in loss of estrogen.
 Decreased estrogen predisposes to inflammatory (particularly atrophic) vaginitis.